jackhftang/timestamp.nim/README.md

 - You want a small data structure (int64) and very fast operations on them. e.g. Time-series data procesing
 - You speak in GMT (not UTC) that 1 day equal to 1 rotation of earth and each day has exactly 86400 seconds.
+- You agree nano-second as smallest unit of time.
-- You are comfortable with arthmetic with time.
+- You are comfortable with arthmetic-style with time.

 Limitations and this libray may not for you:

 - Your use case beyond time bound from `1677-09-21T00:12:43.145Z` to `2262-04-11T23:47:16.854Z`
 - You need to compile to JS backend
-- You need smaller than nano-second precision.
 - You have complex requirement of presentation of time e.g. timezone, daylight saving time.

 ## Installation